academe/SagePay-Integration/README.md

 * This package will just handle the messages and business logic (e..g validation and structures).
   The HTTP communinications are to be handled in a separate package to wrap this.
   I'm trying to keep these two concerns separate for a number of reasons, least of all testing.

-Collections or arrays?
-I feel collections would be better, to help maintain the right data structures.
-For example, the error codes returned are an array of `Error` objects.
-Making this a collection will ensure they really are `Error` objects, and can be extended with functionality that can help support those errors, such as collecting them into errors for each submitted field, for example (the API docs provides an example with multiple errors for field `cardDetails.cardholderName` (both wrong length and containing invalid characters).

 Current version of API spec is "11-08-2015 (beta)": https://test.sagepay.com/documentation/#shipping-details-object